hackclub/hackclub/workshops/dashboard/README.md

 </html>
 ```

-Take a look at the [Personal Website](https://workshops.hackclub.com/personal_website/) workshop to learn more about basic HTML markup.
+Take a look at the [Personal Website](https://workshops.hackclub.com/personal_website/) workshop to learn more about basic HTML markup, if you haven't already.

 ## Part III: The functions